andykitchen/ohmc2022-firmware/README.md

 $ riscv64-unknown-elf-objdump -b binary -m riscv:rv32 -D build/rockling/software/bios/bios.bin
 ```

-### Boot sequence

 It's interesting to see because the code is basically just a lot of
 of loads and stores to control registers, with a few branches.

+### Boot sequence

 The early boot procedure is pretty straight forward.
 The CPU reset vector is just `0x00000000` this is the bottom of ROM,
 corresponding to the first instruction in `bios.bin`.

-Then, there is an immediate jump into the `reset_vector` which:
+Then, there is an immediate jump into the `reset_vector` body which:

 1. Sets up the stack pointer
 2. Sets up `trap_vector` using `csrw mtvec,t0` this is the location the CPU will jump on interrupts:
-    -   illegal instructions
+    * illegal instructions
-    -   bus errors?
+    * bus errors?
-    -   external interrupts? _(not implemented in FemtoRV the CPU core we're currently using)_
+    * external interrupts? _(not implemented in FemtoRV the CPU core we're currently using)_
 3. Copies initial values for static variables (`.data`) from their location in ROM into SRAM starting at `0x010000000`
 4. Zeros SRAM locations for zero initialised variables (`.bss`)
 5. Enables some interrupts using `csrs mie,t0`
-6. Jumps to `main`
+6. Jumps to `main()`
-7. Goes into an infinite loop (if `main` ever returns)
+7. Goes into an infinite loop if `main()` ever returns

 The `trap_vector`:

 1. Tries to save all the registers on the stack
-2. Jumps to the `isr`
+2. Jumps to the `isr()`
 3. Reloads the saved registers
 4. Tries to return from the handler via the `mret` instruction

-### Debugging the Software
+### Software Debugging

-Because the custom bios runs on the bare metal on a very minimalistic RISCV core,
+Because the code runs on the bare metal on a very minimalistic RISCV core,
 there is no easy way to attach a debugger or even `printf()` messages for
 that matter.